llamnuds/wskr/README.md

 1) When saving output to a file, split good and bad results each into their own file.
 2) Add a version number to the code.

+## Dependancies :-
+1) The machine you are running this on must be running Windows.
+2) --ping is reliant on Windows PING.EXE
+3) --wmic is reliant on Windows WMIC.EXE
+4) --registry is reliant on Windows REG.EXE

 ## v0.1 - Copyright 2023

 Author - Shaun Dunmall